hipe/tmx/fields/README.md

 (but note currently one of the main such libraries lives in [br] under "entity".)

+currently its most significant facilities include:

+  • unofficial home of [#016] "actors" (still lives in [ca] for now)
+  • "attributes" (formerly "methodic actors")
-currently its flagship contribution is the "external functions" described in [#010].
+  • the "external functions" that reveal meta-data about associations.